-The conference showed what a variety of forms of valuable assistance are open to the youth, and showed also what lively initiative and energy has been developed by the youth in many lands for this purpose.
+The conference showed what a variety of forms of valuable assistance are open to the youth, and showed also what lively initiative and energy had been developed by the youth in many lands for this purpose.

-Outstanding instances are not easy to select.
-The collection in one month of £1,000 and the sending of a youth Food Ship from England to Spain, and the great work of the French youth for medical aid and in sending a Youth Food Ship were certainly outstanding.
+Outstanding instances are not easy to select (they are all outstanding).
+The collection in one month of $\pounds 1,000$ and the sending of a Youth Food Ship from England to Spain, and the great work of the French youth for medical aid and in sending a Youth Food Ship were certainly outstanding.

-But no less so was the report of the Swedish delegate, which showed how tremendously the Socialist Youth League and the Young Communist League in that country had assisted the Labour and Trade Union movement in a carefully organised, many sided, and thoroughly conducted campaign of aid.
+But no less so was the report of the Swedish delegate, which showed how tremendously the Socialist Youth League and the Young Communist League in that country have assisted the labor and trade union movement in a carefully organized, manysided, and thoroughly conducted campaign of aid.

-The contrast between the methods in France and England on the one hand, and those employed in Sweden on the other hand, especially provided material for discussion.
-In France and England the work of the youth advanced to its highest point on the basis of two main factors-joint campaigns conducted under the guidance of joint committees of the youth organisations, and the setting of special youth objectives, apart from their support of the general campaigns of the Labour, trade union and progressive movement.
-In Sweden the Socialist Youth League had generated a really big-scale activity without any special youth campaigns or joint committees.
+The contrast between the methods in France and England, on the one hand, and those employed in Sweden on the other hand, especially provided material for discussion.
+In France and England the work of the youth advanced to its highest point on the basis of two main factors-joint campaigns conducted under the guidance of joint committees of the youth organizations, and the setting of special youth objectives, apart from their support of the general campaigns of the labor, trade union and progressive movements.
+In Sweden the Socialist Youth League had generated a really largescale activity without any special youth campaigns or joint committees.

-It was not the purpose of the conference to decide as between one form and the other; however, a general opinion was that some degree of specialisation and of joint work among youth organisations is desirable and in practically all cases must be helpful.
+It was not the purpose of the Conference to decide as between one form and the other; however, a general opinion was that some degree of specialization and of joint work among youth organizations is desirable and in practically all cases must be helpful.

-This exchange of experiences and opinions was certainly most encouraging and helpful, and will greatly assist in the future work of the International Youth Commission elected at the conference for the purpose of information and assist co-ordination.
+This exchange of experiences and opinions was certainly most encouraging and helpful, and will greatly assist in the future work of the International Youth Commission elected at the Conference for the purpose of information and will assist coordination.

-The committee is composed of representatives of Spain, Sweden, France, England, Belgium and the "Communitée Universelle de la Jeunesse."
-The fact that a Swedish Young Socialist is a member of the Committee will surely assist in bringing the Socialist and other progressive youth organisations of democratic Sweden, Norway and Denmark into closer co-operation with the youth of other European countries.
+The Committee is composed of representatives of Spain, Sweden, France, England, Belgium and the "Communitée Universelle de la Jeunesse".
+The fact that a Swedish Young Socialist is a member of the committee will surely assist in bringing the Socialist and other progressive youth organizations of democratic Sweden, Norway and Denmark into closer cooperation with the youth of other European countries.

-It is certain that these two conferences will contribute considerably towards the victory of the democratic forces over fascism in Spain.
-They have helped to draw together the democratic, progressive forces among the youth of Europe; have given a tremendous impetus to all sides of the aid they are giving to the youth of Spain; and heartened the heroic young fighters of Spain by the assurance of greater sympathy and solidarity, more active support and aid from the youth of other countries.
-IN MEMORY of the BRITISH COMRADES who have fallen IN SPAIN By H. POLLITT the name of the Executive I Committee of the Communist International it is my duty on their behalf to pay their tribute to the memory of one of our most devoted, loyal and brilliant Communist leaders, and in equal measure to pay our tribute to those score of other British Communists, who have, with head, Comrade Fox at their SO courageously distinguished themselves by their coolness, bravery and discipline in the face of what appeared to be overwhelming odds.
+It is certain that these two conferences will contribute considerably toward the victory of the democratic forces over fascism in Spain.
+They have helped draw together the democratic, progressive forces among the youth of Europe; have given a tremendous impetus to all sides of the aid they are giving to the youth of Spain; and heartened the heroic young fighters of Spain by the assurance of greater sympathy and solidarity, more active support and aid from the youth of other countries.